gregorias/anki-code-highlighter/DEV.md

 should not interfere with users' preexisting settings as they are namespaced by a class (`pygments`).

+### No inline styles

+The add-on uses classes, not inline styles, to support day and night modes.

 ### Alternative methods of using highlight.js

 I've added each highlight.js language as a separate script to assets/, and then